-A number of information stalls were held across Newcastle, asking for feedback on health and social care matters and talking about our work.
+Information stalls were held across Newcastle, asking for feedback on health and social care and talking about our work.
 Venues included local libraries, health and leisure centres, shopping malls, supermarkets and churches.
 We also attended large community events such as Northern Pride and the Mela festival.